r4victor/tenthousandmeters/content/blog/python_bts_12.md

 StopIteration: 2
 ```

-The `await` keyword does exactly the same thing with coroutines that `yield from` does with generators.
-In fact, `await` implemented as `yield from` with some additional checks to ensure that the object being awaited is not a regular generator or some other iterable.
+The `await` keyword does exactly what `yield from` does but for native coroutines.
+In fact, `await` is implemented as `yield from` with some additional checks to ensure that the object being awaited is not a generator or some other iterable.

 When you use generators as coroutines, you must end every chain of `yield from` calls with a generator that does `yield`.
 Similarly, you must end every chain of `await` calls with a `yield` expression.
 However, if you try to use a `yield` expression in an `async def` function, what you'll get is not a native coroutine but something called an asynchronous generator: